 Where do you look for inspiration?

 Fashion and décor inspiration is everywhere.
 I see it in the everyday people that live in our beautiful province, and I find it whenever I’ve been fortunate enough to travel.
 Even a quick trip to one of my favourite

 stores will fill me with excitement and new ideas.
 I also find great inspiration when browsing the internet, especially searching Pinterest for trends and designs.

 How do you get yourself inspired?

-Who are some of your favourite artists in your field?
+Who are some of your favourite fashion icons or designers?

 What project have you worked on that you enjoyed most and why?

 Do you use Social Media for your business?
-How has impacted your business?
+How has it impacted your business?